COVID-19 protests in the United States: Maryland

 On Saturday, April 18, ReOpen Maryland and Marylanders Against Excessive Quarantine held a driving protest in the state capital, Annapolis, against state restrictions continuing beyond May 1, drawing a claimed "at least 200 cars full of people."
 On Saturday, May 2, ReOpen Maryland organized another driving protest between rallies in Frederick, Chester, and Salisbury, a span of 155 miles.
-Republican Rep. Andy Harris addressed the rally in Salisbury, comparing Maryland to North Korea, saying, "I didn't wake up in Communist China and I didn't wake up in North Korea...and tomorrow morning, I should be able to go to the church of my choice and worship the way I choose."
+Republican Representative Andy Harris addressed the rally in Salisbury, comparing Maryland to North Korea, saying, "I didn't wake up in Communist China and I didn't wake up in North Korea...and tomorrow morning, I should be able to go to the church of my choice and worship the way I choose."
 ReOpen Maryland protested in Annapolis without cars on Friday, May 15, and again on Saturday, May 30.
 Another rally was held in Westminster on Saturday, June 6.

 Reopen Baltimore County held a rally in the county seat of Towson on Friday, May 22.
 Reopen Howard County held a rally at the Howard County courthouse in the county seat of Ellicott City on Tuesday, May 26.

 In late June, the chair and co-founder of ReOpen Maryland said that he had tested positive for coronavirus but he would not help with contact tracing efforts.
-He said that got coronavirus "because Satan demmed to get it.
+He said that got coronavirus "because Satan deemed to get it.
 Because he wanted to quiet my work."
 He said later that he and his family contracted COVID-19 and that he developed pneumonia because of it, but he still does not believe that the state needs to be shut down.

 On September 18, 2020, Reopen Maryland and Return2Learn Maryland Schools organized a protest march in downtown Annapolis urging the governor to reopen all Maryland businesses and schools.
 Attendance was described as "hundreds of people" or "nearly a hundred Marylanders, most without masks".